-The Square POS system has been around for about a decade now, and it continues to serve a wide range of businesses with powerful retail software and hardware.
+The Square Point of Sale system has been around for about a decade now, and it continues to serve a wide range of businesses with powerful retail software and hardware.

 But, that aside, I bet you’re already aware that Square is fundamentally a payment processor that happened to venture into ecommerce and retail.
 With such a resume, therefore, it goes without saying that the Square POS software comes with a well-optimized payment system.

 Now, the inbuilt payment processor, of course, is Square Payment.
 In addition to accepting all the major debit and credit cards, it works well with Android Pay, Apple Pay, plus a wide range of other electronic payment modes.

 So, the choice is yours.
 You can get yourself hardware for tapping, dabbing, as well as swiping payments.

 Interesting, unlike most cloud-based point of sale systems, Square does not offer just a single app for all businesses.
 There are four different Square POS apps, three of which are specialized for particular activities.

 Square Appointments, for example, is a POS system optimized for service retail.
 It comes with functionalities for booking and managing appointments.

 Square for Restaurants, on the other hand, is pretty much what the name suggests.
 A POS system software for restaurant businesses.

 And if you’re running general physical product retail store, you might want to go for Square for Retail.
 It provides advanced tools for managing in-store inventory.